The legal challenge came after the Government set out reforms to legislation which underpins the planning system in the UK:

 - Town and Country Planning (General Permitted Development) (England) Order 2015.

-- did not have regard to the public sector equality duty (an appropriate equality impact assessment was not undertaken); and
+The Secretary of State did not have regard to the public sector equality duty (an appropriate equality impact assessment was not undertaken); and

 The Secretary of State failed to consider the weight of the evidence against the reforms including consultation and advice of its own experts between October 2018 – January 2019.